 Prior to the state election in 2014 the Victorian Government announced it would commit $600,000 for 1 year for a pilot of pre-plea diversion programs in the Children’s Court.
 During the 2014 election the Andrews Labor opposition also committed to funding the youth diversion pilots, to legislate diversion and invest in state-wide diversion programs.

 A one year pilot was implemented and evaluated in 5 sites over 2015-16.
 The providers were Jesuit Social Services and Youth Support Advocacy Service (YSAS).
 The pilots were at the courts in Dandenong, Broadmeadows, Sunshine and Werribee.
 JSS was the sole provider in rural court of Ballarat and satellite courts of Ararat and Stawell.
-Under the program assessment for diversion takes place at court, with tailored diversion plans involving either an apology, anger management program, or case management (up to 12 to 14 weeks).
 See the Age article about the pilot

 - $5.6 million over two years for a youth diversion program in the Children’s Court, and